April 7, 2026 · SRP Election Results

 From their own website - srpelectionalert.com

-“Paid for by Arizonans for Responsible Growth.
-Top Donors: Willmeng, Google, and VW Connect.
-Not authorized by any candidate or candidate’s agent.”
+"Paid for by Arizonans for Responsible Growth.
+Not authorized by any candidate or candidate's agent."

 Section 01 - The Donor Wall

-azforrg.com/supporters lists every company funding the PAC behind srpelectionalert.com — in tiered donation levels.
-Here's who they are and what they get from SRP.
+azforrg.com/supporters lists every company funding the PAC behind srpelectionalert.com - in tiered donation levels.
+Here's who they are and what interests they have tied to SRP's territory and decisions.

 $50,000+ NUCLEAR TIER